 Skip to main content

-Creating a colony
+Creating a Colony

-Even though deploying a Colony is technically just a matter of issuing one transaction, for the colony to be properly set up and usable in the dApp, some extra steps are necessary.
+Even though deploying a Colony is technically just a matter of issuing one transaction, for the Colony to be properly set up and usable in the dApp, some extra steps are necessary.
 In this guide we'll walk you through the whole process of creating the right transactions and explain what happens on the way.

 Keep in mind that some of these transactions are optional and depend on your specific situation.